ashki23/Linux-notes/Backlight_problem.md

 ```

 To chnge the brihtness use:
 ```bash
 xbacklight = <a number 1-100> # To set a value xbacklight + <a number 1-100> # To increase
 xbacklight - <a number 1-100> # To decrease
 ```

-If you got "No outputs have backlight property" error, then you should crate a link to the deriver to solve the issue.
+If you got `No outputs have backlight property` error, then you should crate a link to the deriver to solve the issue.
-First let's find the actual location of "intel_backlight":
+First let's find the actual location of `intel_backlight`:
 ```bash
 sudo find /sys/ -type d -iname 'intel_backlight'
 ```